Cancelling* a HELP debt under 'Special Circumstances'

+Stronger protections for students were introduced to the VET FEE-HELP scheme on 1 January 2016.
 If you have experienced "unacceptable conduct" by your VET provider or its agent, go here for information about how to cancel your VET FEE-HELP debt under the "unacceptable conduct" provisions.

 To remove a HELP debt (or refund an upfront payment), your provider must be satisfied that 'special circumstances' applied to you.
 You should check with the student administration area of your provider about how to apply for special circumstances.
 For a provider to be satisfied that special circumstances apply, you need to demonstrate that the special circumstances:

 - were beyond your control; and

 - did not make their full impact on you until on or after the census date(s) of the unit(s) in question; and

 - were such that they made it impracticable for you to complete the requirements for the unit(s).

 Your provider will assess your application in accordance with the requirements of HESA and its associated guidelines.
 You will need to provide independent supporting documentation to support your claim that special circumstances applied.

 Note: You cannot apply to have your debt cancelled under special circumstances if you have successfully completed the unit.Return to top